 Twenty years ago the United States was introduced to the Dursleys, Hagrid, Dumbledore, Hermione, the Weasleys, and the boy wizard, Harry Potter.
 I didn’t even have kids at the time, but I was captivated by the story.

 Fast forward to now, and my children are just as obsessed as I am with all things Potter.
-Four years ago we visited Universal Orlando (unfortunately just a few weeks before they opened the addition of Diagon Alley and the Hogwarts Express — talk about bad timing).
+We’ve visited Universal Orlando twice, most recently just a few weeks before they opened the addition of Diagon Alley and the Hogwarts Express — talk about bad timing!
 Last summer we did the Warner Brothers Studio Tour in London which includes some of the original sets, props and costumes from the Harry Potter films.
 And this summer we made the pilgrimage to Universal Hollywood to see their version of Hogsmeade and of course, indulge in some butterbeer!

 Universal Hollywood added the Harry Potter world in 2016, knocking down the old Universal Amphitheatre to make room.
 As someone who attended concerts there during college, I have to say that it seriously bummed me out that the amphitheater had to be sacrificed to include this popular attraction.
 But I guess that’s what happens when you have limited space to use and growing demands from visitors to include more of the popular rides from Universal’s larger theme parks in Florida.